Data Processing Agreement

 2.8.1 Separation by Type of Data and Processing

-• We differentiate between customer data and internal data.
-We treat customer data in the same way as personal data
+• We distinguish between customer data and internal data.
+Customer data is fundamentally treated like personal data.

 2.8.2 Client Separation

-• The user roles and authorizations apply within a client and do not extend to other organizations
+• User roles and authorizations apply exclusively within a client and do not extend to other organizations.

 2.8.3 Separation of the Systems

-• Production, staging and development systems are separate
+• Production, staging and development environments are completely separate (separate Azure Resource Groups: omnifact-prod, omnifact-dev, omnifact-test).

 This document lists all sub-processors required by Omnifact for processing.